Akashgoyal55/AI-TRIP-PLANNER/README.md

 # ✈️ AI Trip Planner

-AI Trip Planner is a full-stack application that helps users generate personalized travel itineraries based on their preferences, destination, and trip details.
-The platform uses AI-powered recommendations to create interactive and structured travel plans.
+AI Trip Planner is a full-stack application that helps users create personalized travel itineraries based on their destination, preferences, and trip details.
+Instead of manually searching for activities, places, and schedules, users can interact with the platform to quickly receive structured trip recommendations.
+The application improves the planning experience by making travel decisions faster, more organized, and more convenient through AI-powered suggestions and dynamic itinerary generation.

 ---